 Stage 3 means the cancer has spread from the cervix into the structures around it.
 Find out how doctors treat this stage of cervical cancer.

-Small cell cancer of the cervix is a rare type of cervical cancer.
+Small cell cancer of the cervix is a very rare type of cervical cancer.
 Find out more about what it is and how it's treated.